denoland/rusty_v8/README.md

 a prebuilt version of V8.
 We publish static libs for every version of rusty v8 on [Github](https://github.com/denoland/rusty_v8/releases).

-Binaries builds are turned on by default: `cargo build` will initiate a download from github to get the static lib.
-To disable this, set the environmental variable `V8_FROM_SOURCE=0`.
-To explicitly enable building from source, set `V8_FROM_SOURCE=1`.
+Binary builds are the default: `cargo build` will initiate a download from github to get the static lib.
+To build V8 from source instead, set the `V8_FROM_SOURCE` environment variable to `1` (`true` and `yes` also work).
+Any other value, or leaving it unset, uses the prebuilt lib.

 When making changes to rusty_v8 itself, it should be tested by build from source.
 The CI always builds from source.